reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

-description: " I’ll do you the job of letting you know, in the interest of this page, are definitely tales of folklore."
+description: " I’ll do you the job of letting you know, in the interest of this page, are definitely tales of folklore.I deem myself to be a writer and this an opportunity.
+While I don’t know how good the former is, I deem the latter colossal."
 intro:
   blurbs:
     - image: /img/img_20220524_192013_254.jpeg
-      text: >
+      text: >+
-        I deem myself to be a writer and this an opportunity.

-        While I don’t know how good the former is, I deem the latter colossal.
+        I'm a high school grad, who's favorite hobby is creating.
+I hope you have a blast!

+        Don't forget to subscribe to the monthly newsletter.

+  heading: THIS PAGE
+  description: >-
     Hi, I am Soumya Bansal, who essentially writes book reviews and short extracts as a side hobby.

     Hi, thank you for visiting.
-  heading: THIS PAGE
-  description: I deem myself to be a writer and this an opportunity.
-While I don’t
-    know how good the former is, I deem the latter colossal.
 main:
   heading: Great coffee with no compromises
   description: >